 Another set of questions pertains to the regional distribution of the 2A receptor.
-For instance, although we have focused on the high availability of 2A receptors in transmodal association cortex, 5-HT2ARs are also densely expressed in primary visual cortex (and to a lesser extent, primary auditory cortex) of the human brain ^{18,113}.
-Primary sensory cortices occupy the opposite end of the unimodal-transmodal hierarchy relative to transmodal cortex and it undergoes a more modest evolutionary expansion in humans relative to non-human primates 3,8.
-Primary cortex also does not undergo protracted development or plasticity, with its circuits predominantly defined in the first year of life following a brief critical period 326.
-It is reasonable to wonder why this may be the case in light of the evidence we have reviewed about the role of 5-HT2ARs in promoting cortical expansion.
-We speculate that this may be in part attributable to the high level of intracortical myelination observed in V1 7, which is known to act as a physical and signaling barrier to plasticity after the end of cortical developmental maturation (which occurs much earlier in visual cortex relative to transmodal cortices 95.
-This hypothesis is empirically testable, and we hope that future research will take a closer look at potential non-neurotransmitter roles of 5-HT2A receptors in V1.
-The ability of 5-HT2AR agonism to significantly increase functional connectivity between visual cortex and transmodal cortex is a consistent finding in functional MRI investigations ^{159,161,244,327,328}, and it is tempting to speculate that the potential for bridging the visual-transmodal gap may have developed in the service of complex and flexible behavior.
-In this context, it is clear that further research is needed on the anatomical, functional, and developmental differences between 5-HT2ARs in V1 and transmodal cortex.
+For instance, although we have focused on the high availability of 2A receptors in transmodal association cortex, 5-HT2ARs are also densely expressed in primary visual cortex (and to a lesser extent, primary auditory cortex) of the human brain.^{18,112} Primary sensory cortices occupy the opposite end of the unimodal-transmodal hierarchy relative to transmodal cortex and it undergoes a more modest evolutionary expansion in humans relative to non-human primates.^{3,8} Primary cortex also does not undergo protracted development or plasticity, with its circuits predominantly defined in the first year of life following a brief critical period.222 It is reasonable to wonder why this may be the case in light of the evidence we have reviewed about the role of 5-HT2ARs in promoting cortical expansion.
+We speculate that this may be in part attributable to the high level of intracortical myelination observed in V1,7 which is known to act as a physical and signalling barrier to plasticity after the end of cortical developmental maturation (which occurs much earlier in visual cortex relative to transmodal cortices).93 This hypothesis is empirically testable and we hope that future research will take a closer look at potential non-neurotransmitter roles of 5-HT2ARs in V1.
+The ability of 5-HT2AR agonism to significantly increase functional connectivity between visual cortex and transmodal cortex is a consistent finding in functional MRI investigations^{161,163,166,223,229} and it is tempting to speculate that the potential for bridging the visual-transmodal gap may have developed in the service of complex and flexible behaviour.
+In this context, it is clear that further research is needed on the anatomical, functional and developmental differences between 5-HT2ARs in V1 and transmodal cortex.

-On the other hand, there is evidence that the cerebellum has greatly expanded in evolutionary terms 329 - yet it displays little 5-HT2AR expression, despite receiving substantial serotonergic innervation targeting multiple 5-HT receptors 330.
-More broadly, we acknowledge that our cortico-centric account is inevitably incomplete, given that the subcortex and cerebellum play fundamental roles both in mental disorders and in healthy cognitive function 331 - with both structures displaying functional associations with cortical resting-state networks, including transmodal cortex 332.
-Intriguingly, cerebellar functional gradients have also been identified including a principal sensory-fugal gradient 333.
-Likewise, as the source of serotonergic and other neuromodulatory innervation to the brain, we anticipate that future extensions of the framework proposed here will feature a more prominent role for brainstem nuclei, such as the serotonergic raphe nuclei.
-Overall, we believe that a fuller account of how the dynamics and neuromodulation of complex, distributed systems can give rise to emergent high-level psychological phenomena 334, is an important goal for future neuroscientific research.
+On the other hand, there is evidence that the cerebellum has greatly expanded in evolutionary terms224-yet it displays little 5-HT2AR expression, despite receiving substantial serotonergic innervation targeting multiple 5-HT receptors.225 More broadly, we acknowledge that our cortico-centric account is inevitably incomplete, given that the subcortex and cerebellum play fundamental roles both in mental disorders and in healthy cognitive function329-with both structures displaying functional associations with cortical resting state networks, including transmodal cortex.330 Intriguingly, cerebellar functional gradients have also been identified including a principal sensory-fugal gradient.331 Likewise, as the source of serotonergic and other neuromodulatory innervation to the brain, we anticipate that future extensions of the framework proposed here will feature a more prominent role for brainstem nuclei, such as the serotonergic raphe nuclei.
+Overall, we believe that a fuller account of how the dynamics and neuromodulation of complex, distributed systems can give rise to emergent high-level psychological phenomena,332 is an important goal for future neuroscientific research.